-Prevention & Wellness Services supports you in your personal efforts to improve and maintain your health and the health of your community so that you may achieve your academic, career, and personal goals.
-Services provided include Alcohol and Drug Consultation and Assessment Services (ADCAS), Consultation and Sexual Assault Support (CASAS), Sexual Health Information Sessions, and Wellness Outreach Center (WOC).
-Peer Health Educators work to increase health literacy on campus by working to educate students in alcohol and drug risk reduction, violence prevention, sexual health education, body empowerment, and mental wellness.
+Counseling & Wellness Services supports you in your personal efforts to improve and maintain your health and the health of your community so that you may achieve your academic, career, and personal goals.
+Services provided include Group and Individual Counseling, Substance Abuse Prevention, Sexual Health Information, Crisis Support, and Wellness Workshops.

 Western Washington University’s Counseling Center staff is available to assist you with the life problems and emotional concerns that may arise while you are a student here at Western.
 In the United States, university students may meet with a counselor to talk about a wide range of concerns.
 For example, a professional counselor can provide support with adjusting to university life in another country, help find ways to cope with feelings of homesickness, anxiety or depression, discuss ways to improve relationships, or explore changes you want to make to be more consistent with your goals.

-Further information about the Counseling Center, crisis services, and self-help materials can be found on the Counseling Center website.
+Further information about the Counseling Center, crisis services, and self-help materials can be found on the Counseling & Wellness Center website.